bburns/Abby/README.md

 # Abby

-Abby is a prototype for a console-based database, and includes several parts:
+Abby is a prototype for a console-based database from 2004, and includes several parts:

 **Abby** is the database backend, using [Zodb](http://www.zodb.org/) to persist